-Video game novels are something of a hobby of mine because it lets you delve deeper into characters minds and is more detailed, story wise than any game could be.
-This goes for a lot of game franchises as well as movie based books: You just can’t get any more detailed than written words.
-This is also true for the gritty war has torn Gears of War.
+Video game novels are something of a hobby of mine because it lets you delve deeper into characters’ minds and is more detailed, story-wise than any game could be.
+This goes for a lot of game franchises as well as movie-based books: You just can’t get any more detailed than written words.
+This is also true for the gritty war that has torn Gears of War.
 The books capture the personalities of the characters perfectly, so they feel like they’re straight from the game.

 Jacinto’s Remnant has two plot points as well, but the secondary is fairly weak and just filler.
 Remnant also has less action than the first book but has a more interesting plot.
 The book follows right after the sinking of Jacinto and the COG trying to gather up the last of humanity on a remote island away from the mainland.
 They have to deal with Stranded, as well as a group of rebels who just don’t want to cooperate with COG laws.
 The secondary plot is a bit of filler during the Hammer of Dawn strike that wiped out 90% of Sera in a desperate attempt to destroy the Locust even before the Light Mass Bombing.

 The first book has more background on Delta squad and the second book has more foresight on what happened after Jacinto.
 Each book serves its purpose, but Remnant doesn’t really have much action in it at all.
 It’s not boring, but if you want nonstop action then Aspho Fields is your deal.
 In fact, you hardly hear about Locusts after about 25% through Jacinto’s Remnant.
 The book gives fans of the game some insight on the characters as well as some background on all the little things in Gears that the game never explained to talked about.